Eva Hamlin Miller: Works

 She also designed the stained-glass windows at Bennett College, Saint James Presbyterian Church, Saint Matthews Methodist Church, and the Shiloh Baptist Church.

-Miller had many artists look up to her.
-John Rogers, who was "a painter, graphic artist and designer" saw mentorship in her, which led him to collaborate with her numerous times.
-Rogers wasn't the only one who saw her as a mentor, many of her students said she inspired them to be better artists and people.
+Many artists looked up to Miller, including painter and graphic artist John Rogers who collaborated with her multiple times.
+Miller was adored by her students, many of whom looked to her for mentorship within their own artistic practice, claiming that Rogers made better artists and people.

 Death

 Miller died on December 26, 1991, in New York City.
 Her funeral was held at St. James Presbyterian Church and she was buried in Maplewood Cemetery.

 Achievements

 Miller experienced many achievements throughout her lifetime.
 In the book Greensboro North Carolina, Otis Hairston writes, "one of the highlights of her career included an invitation by President and Mrs. Carter to the White House for her recognition as a major African-American artist."
 She was curator of the African American Atelier until she died.